ML-Purdue/Javascript-Practice/README.md

 concatenate(["Hello", "World", "This", "Is", "SIGART"]); // Should return "Hello World This Is Sigart"
 ```
 ## Problem 2: Fizz Bizz
-Write a function "fizzBizz" takes a number as a param and that prints to the Javascript Console that number.
-However, if that number is divisible by 3, print "Fizz", or if it's divizible by 5, print "Bizz".
-If it's divizible by both, print "FizzBizz".
+Write a function "fizzBizz" takes a number as a param and that returns a string of that number.
+However, if that number is divisible by 3, return "Fizz", or if it's divizible by 5, return "Bizz".
+If it's divizible by both, return "FizzBizz".
 Examples:
 ```
 fizzBizz(7); // prints "7"